 Personal Thoughts: I’ve ridden almost every version of this board since it came out.
 This one felt a little bit stiffer than in years past, which isn’t a bad thing.
 It just gave it a bit more rebound for pressing into things.
 If you like boards that are like a skateboard on snow, this might be the deck for you.

-Comparable Boards: Endeavor Vice, Rome Artifact Rocker, Capita Horrorscope
+Comparable Boards: Bataleon Wallie, Rome Artifact Rocker, Capita Horrorscope

 Support your local snowboard shop buy locally.
 Find a shop here.